-(12) Denotes that all or a portion of the debt investment is pledged as collateral under the Wells Facility (as defined in Note 4).
+- Denotes that all or a portion of the debt investment is pledged as collateral under the Wells Facility (as defined in "Note 5 Borrowings").

-(13) Denotes that all or a portion of the debt investment is pledged as collateral under the Union Bank Facility (as defined in Note 4).

-Denotes that all or a portion of the debt investment principal includes accumulated PIK interest and is net of repayments.
-(14)
+Denotes that all or a portion of the debt investment is pledged as collateral under the Union Bank Facility (as defined in "Note 5 Borrowings").
+(12) - (13) - (14) Denotes that all or a portion of the debt investment principal includes accumulated PIK interest and is net of repayments. - Denotes that all or a portion of the investment in his portfolio company is held by HT III, the Company's wholly owned small business investment company, or SBIC, subsidiary.

-Denotes that all or a portion of the investment in this portfolio company is held by HT III, the Company's wholly owned small business investment company, or SBIC, subsidiary.
-(15)Denotes that the fair value of the Company's total investments in this portfolio company represent greater than 5% of the Company's total assets at December 31, 2019.
+Denotes that the fair value of the Company's total investments in this portfolio company represent greater than 5% of the Company's total net assets at December 31, 2020.

-Denotes that there is an unfunded contractual commitment available at the request of this portfolio company at December 31, 2019.
-Refer to Note 10.
-Denotes unitranche debt with first lien "last-out" senior secured position and security interest in all assets of the portfolio company whereby the "last-out" portion will be subordinated to the "first-out" portion in a (18)liquidation, sale or other disposition.

-(19) Denotes second lien senior secured debt.
+Denotes that there is an unfunded contractual commitment available at the request of this portfolio company at December 31, 2020.
+Refer to "Note 11 Commitments and Contingencies".
+(15) (16)

+- Denotes unitranche debt with first lien "last-out" senior secured position and security interest in all assets of the portfolio company whereby the "last-out" portion will be subordinated to the "first-out" portion in a (18) liquidation, sale or other disposition. - (19) Denotes second lien senior secured debt.